manfredsteyer/2019_08_26/tddd_en.md

 ### Stateless Facades

-While it is a good practice to make server-side services stateless, often this goal is not performant for services in web application SPAs.
+While it is a good practice to make server-side services stateless, often this goal is not performant for services in web/client-tier.

-A Web SPA has state and that's what makes it user-friendly.
+A web SPA has state and that's what makes it user-friendly!

 To avoid UX issues, Angular applications do not want to reload all the information from the server over and over again.
 Optimizing data loads is also supported in the Facade by keeping the retrieved flights for later use.

 ----